3DGenomes/zedtool/README.md

 ## License

-This package is licensed under the MIT License.
+This package is licensed under the BSD 3-Clause License.